Senidah

-Senidah has received seven nominations for the regional Music Awards Ceremony awards, winning two, in addition to the Golden MAC for Authenticity award in 2020.
+Senidah has received seven nominations at the Music Awards Ceremony (MAC), winning three awards, including the Golden MAC for Authenticity award in 2020.

+Early life

+Senidah's singing talent was discovered by her sister, who would record her singing and post it on the internet.
+Senidah and her sister lost their father in a traffic accident when Senidah was a child, while their mother died when Senidah was 27.
+The traffic accident, which left Senidah unharmed but killed her father, heavily injured her mother and put her sister into a temporary coma, inspired a lyric in Senidah's 2018 single "Nisi bio tu," since "Svi su zaspali, a ja gledala" was the first thing Senidah said following the accident.
+In her youth, Senidah also worked for a while in a bank where her mother used to work.

 Career

 Early beginnings

-Senidah's singing talent was discovered by her sister, who would record her singing and post it on the internet.

-In February 2011, Senidah released her debut R&B-influenced single "Pustinjom" (Through a Desert), but soon after joined electro soul-pop band Muff as the lead singer.
-Their first single "Naj sije v očeh" (Keep the Glow in the Eye) was awarded the song of the year in Slovenia.
-In March 2014, Muff took part in the preselection contest for Slovenia's representative at the Eurovision Song Contest 2014 with "Let Me Be (Myself)", finishing as the runner-ups to Tinkara Kovač and "Round and Round".
+In February 2011, Senidah released her debut R&B-influenced single "Pustinjom," but soon after joined electro soul-pop band Muff as the lead singer.
+Their first single "Naj sije v očeh" was awarded the song of the year in Slovenia.
+In March 2014, Muff took part in the preselection contest for Slovenia's representative at the Eurovision Song Contest 2014 with "Let Me Be (Myself)," finishing as the runner-up to Tinkara Kovač with her song "Round and Round."
 Their debut eponymous album, released in November, was then declared the album of the year.

-2018–2019: Breakthrough, "Slađana" and Bez Tebe
+2018–2019: Breakthrough, "Slađana," and Bez Tebe

-In March 2018, Senidah released her solo trap single "Slađana" in Serbian to lackluster success.
-However, after being discovered by Serbian rappers and producers Reksona and Coby from the Belgrade-based hip-hop label Bassivity Digital, she accepted their offer to re-upload the music video to their official YouTube channel.
-Soon, "Slađana" went viral and has accumulated more than sixty million views.
-Senidah successfully continued collaborating with Bassivity, through which she released her following single "Belo" (White) in June.
-She was also featured on "4 strane sveta" (4 Sides of the World) by Coby as part of the soundtrack to Serbian film South Wind.
-At the last day of the year she released two more singles, titled "Bez tebe" (Without You) and "Nisi bio tu" (You Weren't Here).
+In March 2018, Senidah released her solo trap single "Slađana" in Serbian, produced by Cazzafura.
+After the song had already gained popularity on YouTube, the Belgrade-based hip-hop label Bassivity Digital offered to re-upload the music video to their official channel, which Senidah accepted.
+Soon, "Slađana" went viral and has accumulated more than 65 million views.
+Senidah successfully continued collaborating with Bassivity, through which she released her following single "Belo" in June.
+She was also featured on "4 strane sveta" by Coby as part of the soundtrack to Serbian film South Wind.
+At the last day of the year she released two more singles, titled "Bez tebe" and "Nisi bio tu."

 In January the following year, Senidah won the Hip-Hop/Rap Song of the Year Award with "Slađana" at the 2019 Music Awards Ceremony.
-In March, she released a single in English, titled "Ride", under Universal Serbia, which had been recorded a couple of years prior.
+In March, she released a single in English, titled "Ride," under Universal Serbia, which had been recorded a couple of years prior.
 Her debut album, Bez Tebe, was eventually released on 25 March, entirely in Serbian.